 Sometimes we bring Ruby to the park with her anti-anxiety vest if we see that she’s been feeling anxious.
 It helps her feel better.

 Tips for using the anti-anxiety vest

 - Make sure you introduce the vest slowly to your dog.
 Lay the anti-anxiety vest on the floor so that your doggy can sniff it.
-If your dog is food motivated, put some treats around the vest and have them sniff around to get them so that will associate it with good vibes.
+If your dog is food motivated, put some treats around the vest and have them sniff around to get them to associate it with treats.

 - Try to make the first time you put it on as gentle and fun as possible.
 If you already have an anxious dog and you force them to put it on, you’ll be reinforcing negative feelings towards the vest.

 - In the beginning, only put it on for 5 minutes and then take it off.
-Gradually increase the time that your dog wears it until their completely comfortable with it.
+Gradually increase the time that your dog wears it until they’re completely comfortable with it.

 - Make sure the vest is the right size.
 You should be able to comfortably put two fingers between the vest and your dog.
 If it’s too loose it will not work properly and if it’s too tight it’ll be uncomfortable.
 Look for stores that allow you to exchange it if you get the wrong size for your dog.

 The anti-anxiety vest uses pressure on your dog’s body to promote a feeling of safety.
 This is similar to weighted blankets used on humans or swaddling in babies.

 Weighted blankets have been proven to increase levels of serotonin with the added pressure.
 This decreases blood pressure, heart rate, activity in the nervous system, anxiety, and regulates mood which in turn has a calming effect.